A black and white image of a man in a car. He wears a determined expression.

 An award-winning debut feature set in Bradford.

-Join us this August for a prestigious gala screening of The Ceremony – a major cinematic event proudly hosted by Bradford 2025.
+A prestigious gala screening of The Ceremony – a major cinematic event that was proudly hosted by Bradford 2025.

 The story begins with a stolen watch, a tragic death, and two migrant workers (played by Tudor Cucu-Dumitrescu and Erdal Yıldız) who make a fateful decision: to bury a young asylum-seeker (Mo’min Swaitat) in the hills.
 As they journey through the landscape with the man’s body, the pair are forced into a powerful reckoning – with grief, with each other, and with the land itself.

-This special screening will be followed by an exclusive Q&A with director Jack King, producer Hollie Bryan and members of the cast, offering rare insight into the making of a film that’s already making waves on the international stage.
+This special screening was followed by an exclusive Q&A with director Jack King, producer Hollie Bryan and members of the cast, offering a rare insight into the making of a film that was already making waves on the international stage.

-Don’t miss this chance to experience The Ceremony in the city where it was born – and to celebrate the power of bold, local storytelling on a global platform.
+This was a chance to experience The Ceremony in the city where it was born.

-Beautifully shot in black-and-white, The Ceremony is set for further screenings in Bradford and beyond during 2025.
-Check back for more details – and visit ceremonyfilm.co.uk.
+Beautifully shot in black-and-white, The Ceremony was set for further screenings in Bradford and beyond during 2025.

 Past event